-- Nursery: in a file at the Nursery Checkpoint Desk. - Early Childhood: in the wall pockets by the door inside each classroom. - Elementary: in the check-in desk filing drawer. - Conquerors: in the wall pocket by the door. - Kings Kids: 5th and 6th graders' forms are kept on the shelf outside of the King's Kids Director's office.
-For all other ages/grades see Early Childhood and Elementary locations above. - Medical Room: located on the 300 level off of the lobby next to the Usher's Station. - Connection Centers: in the main filing drawer under the label Incident Report.
+- Nursery: in a file at the Nursery Checkpoint Desk. - Early Childhood: in the wall pockets by the door inside each classroom. - Elementary: in the check-in desk filing drawer. - Conquerors: in the wall pocket by the door. - Kids Choir: 5th and 6th graders' forms are kept on the shelf outside of the Kids Choir Director's office.
+For all other ages/grades see Early Childhood and Elementary locations above. - Medical Room: located on the 300 level of the lobby next to the Usher's Station. - Connection Centers: in the main filing drawer under the label Incident Report.

-INCIDENT REPORT Please Check Ministry Area: Nursery Early Childhood Calvary Preschool Elementary Study and Share King's Kids Name of Child: Date of Report: Time of Report: Date of Accident: Describe how and where the incident occurr red: Describe any and all injuries to the child: Was First Aid given?
-Yes No If yes, by whom: Explain what aid was given: Were the child's parents notified of the incid In per son Over the phone Were the child's parents notified of the incid In per Time: Whom did you speak with: Response from parent or guardian: Was the parent offered a copy of this form?
-Did you give the parent a copy or did they w dent?
-Yes No son Over the phone Date: Yes No Were the child's parents notified of the incid In per Time: Whom did you speak with: Response from parent or guardian: Was the parent offered a copy of this form?
-Did you give the parent a copy or did they w dent?
-Yes No son Over the phone Date: Yes No ant a copy mailed to them?
-Were the child's parents notified of the incid In per Time: dent?
-Yes No son Over the phone Date: Yes No rant a copy mailed to them?
-Given Need to mail
+INCIDENT REPORT Please Check Ministry Area: Nursery Early Childhood Calvary Preschool Elementary Study and Share King's Kids

+Name of Child:

+Date of Report: Time of Report:

+Date of Accident:

+Describe how and where the incident occurre d:

+Describe any and all injuries to the child:

+Was First Aid given?
+Yes No If yes, by whom:

+Explain what aid was given:

+Time:D: Whom did you speak with: Response from parent or guardian: Was the parent offered a copy of this form?
+Did you give the parent a copy or did they war on Over the phone ate: Yes No

+Parent's signature veri Need to man

+'s signature indicates that he/she was informed of this

+Other Comments:

+- 200 - 100

+Incident handled by:

+Was Children's Director notified?
+Yes I No Date